 Children's Hospital is part of the UPMC family.

-Inserting a central line is one of the most common procedures performed at Children’s Hospital of Pittsburgh of UPMC.
+Inserting a central line is one of the most common procedures performed at UPMC Children's Hospital of Pittsburgh.
 Whether for medical purposes or for treatment, the surgeons and nurses at Children’s Hospital of Pittsburgh are experts at central line care.
 A central line, or catheter, is a temporary intravenous (IV) line inserted into a vein to provide medication, fluids, nutrients, or even to take blood samples.
 It is often used to avoid multiple, often painful needle sticks.

 Children’s Hospital was one of the first pediatric surgery centers with nurses specifically dedicated to the care and treatment of the central IV line used in many procedures.
 This means that the staff is educated on the latest techniques and care of IV lines, reducing potential complications.